chanikayay/api-authentication/README.md

 <li>API Key: for calling project. for clients that are alllowed to use the service. can ebe used with authentitcation to obtain API key</li>
 <li>Token: require username & password to generate unique token.</li>
 </ol>
+<h4>Differences</h4>
+In order to make them functional, we have to register username and password via Postman first, then fill up those inputs (yourUsername and yourPassword) inside the code.